 There is no shame in asking for, or seeking, help

 All change starts with self-awareness

 There are no negative emotions

 I completed my certificate in Workplace Mindfulness Training in 2017 and have since added to this with qualifications in coaching and training.
 I am a member of the Association for Coaching and abide by their Code of Ethics.

 As well as my formal training (below), I take professional development seriously and enjoy the continual process of learning and growing.
-I stay active in the field of workplace psychological health, employee wellbeing and mindfulness, keeping up with research and information that might benefit my clients and the work we do together.
+I stay active in the field of psychological health and safety, employee well-being and mindfulness, keeping up with research and information that might benefit my clients and the work we do together.
 I review my knowledge and skills through supervision and discussion with peers.

 Memberships and Certificates

 Association for Coaching (directory entry)